julienawonga/vehicle-control-system/steps.md

 3. Run cloudformation to create the lambda functions, api SQS , dynamodb table .
 4. Populate the dynamodb table (VehicleTable) with data (populate_data.py)
 4. Attach roles to the lambda functions
-5. Attache policies to S3 bucket (for sqs event notification)
+5. Attache policies to S3 bucket (for sqs event notification
-6. Attache policies to SQS (for s3 event notification)